jimyu-houzz/Full-Stack-Web/mern-exercise-tracker/README.md

-# To start app:
+# To connect to MongoDB:
-nodemon server
+under './backend' run: nodemon server